IceHacks/SurvivCheatInjector/TERMS.md

 # TERMS AND CONDITIONS
-### These are the terms for all my products.
+### Terms and Conditions for all of my products.
-Use of this product require the obeying of these written rules.
+The usage of this product requires the obeying of these written rules:

-- reproduction of this product with claims to creation is not allowed
+- Reproduction of this product with claims to creation is **strictly prohibited**
-- duplication is not allowed
+- Duplication of this product without prior given permission is **not allowed**
-- production in videos is prohibited unless you have permission
+- Production of videos regarding this produduct is **prohibited unless you have permission**
-- this product is not for retail sale or any other sale
+- This product is **not for any type of sale**
-- I am not responsible for the outcomes of your actions
+- I am **not responsible** for the outcomes of your actions

 basically this is mine and I am keeping it that way.